On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: Introduction

 \subsection{Acknowledgments}

-The author thanks Victor Ginzburg and Andrei Căldăraru for asking the questions which led to this work.
-Special thanks to Dima Arinkin for many discussions essential to the writing of this paper.
-The author thanks Ben Antieau, Bhargav Bhatt, Akhil Mathew, Tasos Moulinos, Sasha Petrov, Catherine Ray, and Vadim Vologodsky for useful comments and conversations.
+The author thanks Victor Ginzburg and Andrei Căldăraru for asking the questions that led to this work.
+Special thanks to Dima Arinkin for many discussions on derived algebraic geometry, which were essential to the writing of this paper.
+The author thanks Ben Antieau, Bhargav Bhatt, Akhil Mathew, Tasos Moulinos, Sasha Petrov, Catherine Ray, Shubhankar Sahai, Vadim Vologodsky, and the anonymous referee for useful comments and conversations.
+Thanks to Sanath Devalapurkar for pointing out an error in an earlier version of this paper.

+In the course of this work, the author was supported by the National Science Foundation under Award No. 2503534.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.